magenta-aps/mox/doc/user/settings.rst

    Default: ``"/var/mox"``

    This path is where file uploads are stored.
-It must be readable and writable by the system user running the REST API server.
+It must be readable and writeable by the system user running the REST API server.
 This is used in the Dokument hierarchy.